History of the Armory

-The Armory Storytelling Project will collect and display documents, images, and videos that capture the rich experience of this iconic building.
+The Armory Storytelling Project has collected and will display documents, images, and videos that captured the rich experience of this iconic building.
 The project is sponsored by the Washington Military Department and Olympia Historical Society and Bigelow House Museum in partnership with:

 Washington State Archives

 Following the transfer of the Armory building to the City of Olympia, it is being transformed as a place for community building and economic development through the arts.
 For more information, visit: https://engage.olympiawa.gov/olympia-armory-building-creative-campus